thoera/nba_all_stars/README.md

 ![positions_by_year_facets.png](/plots/positions_by_year_facets.png?raw=true)

-There is no clear tendency or pattern since 2013: the number of center selected is not as high as it was around 2005 but it's still really comparable with the 2010's numbers.
+There is no clear tendency or pattern in that plot: the number of center selected in 2013 and after is not as high as it was around 2005 but it's still really comparable with the 2010's numbers.
 Maybe we need a few more years to draw some conclusions about that change?

 ## Height and Weight